truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/UpdateScreensSCALE.md

 **Install Manual Update File** opens the **[Save configuration settings from this machine before updating](#save-configuration-settings-window)** window first.

+{{< hint warning >}}
+Prior to staring the update process, confirm that the system's storage has enough space to handle the update.
+The update stops if there is insufficent space for it to finish.
+{{< /hint >}}

 ## System Update No Upgrade Screen

 If **Check for Updates Daily and Download if Available** is selected, and the system does not find a new update file, the screen only displays the **Install Manual Update File** option.